-On Sunday, May 21st, Showtime will take us back to the small logging town of Twin Peaks.
-In anticipation, Consequence of Sound will be reporting live from The Great Northern Hotel with some damn good features all week.
-Today, Sarah Kurchak charts the eerie parallels between the iconic series and the deaths of Leslie Mahaffy and Kristen French.
+On Sunday, September 3rd, David Lynch and Mark Frost’s iconic series Twin Peaks comes to an end.
+In anticipation, Consequence of Sound will be reporting live from The Great Northern Hotel with some damn fine features all week.
+Today, we celebrate the 25th anniversary of Twin Peaks: Fire Walk with Me by revisiting Sarah Kurchak’s haunting personal essay about the eerie parallels between the landmark series and the deaths of Leslie Mahaffy and Kristen French.

 In the summer of 1992, girls in the Niagara Region went everywhere two by two, our parents pairing us up like Noah in the hopes that we’d survive the oncoming doom.
 Whether we were going to the park, one aisle over at the grocery store, or our own back yards, we always had to take a friend or family member.